networkf/network.github.io/about.md

 <b><font size="5">About</font></b>
 <br>
 <br>
-Network's mission is to accelerate the advent of dream exploration technologies by creating an interface to connect individuals to the dream world, a platform from which they can navigate through their dreams consciously and use those experiences to break free from their mind and achieve their goals.
+Network's mission is to accelerate the advent of dream exploration technologies and empower individuals to be free from their mind.

-In line with this mission, the Network Foundation is also building a market for neuroscience technologies, with a focus on open-source tools and research.
-This global repository will serve as a valuable resource for researchers, developers, and enthusiasts in the field of neuroscience.
-By fostering collaboration and innovation, the Network Foundation aims to accelerate the advent of dream exploration technologies and help humanity achieve its full potential.
+We are building an interface to the dream world, from which individuals can dream consciously on demand and experience their mind in a virtual reality setting.
+We are building tools that people can use to use their dreams to find freedom from their mind.

+We are also building a global neuroscience technology market, emphasizing open-source tools and research to foster collaboration and solving common goals that the industry faces.